 Funding and deliverables: TSE is offering grants of \$10k.
-The grant can be paid as an honorarium to the research team or to a research institution.
+The grant can be paid to an academic institution (research grant) or when not possible to a research consulting firm (honorarium).
 Additional research funding up to \$10k can be provided based on an estimate of costs and expenses (see application package below).
-The final deliverable is a research paper that will be included in the initiative's working paper series.
+The final deliverable is a research paper.
 Note that authors retain control over the eventual submission of their work to a scientific journal and we encourage them to aim at top academic outlets.
 Awardees are also expected to present the sponsored research in workshop organized by the initiative, and to prepare a 1-page non-technical summary of their research that will serve as the basis for the communication of the project to a general audience.
-The \$10k grant will be paid in two installments.
-The first payment is released at the start of the project.
-The research team will present a progress report at the end of the first year to the initiative's scientific